akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ## Add

-The `Add` action allows adding values to a multi-select attribute, a reference entity multiple link attribute or a product to categories.
+The `Add` action allows adding values to a multi-select attribute or a reference entity multiple link attribute.
+Also, it allows to add a product to categories.

-Expected values:
+The expected values are:
 - `field`: the attribute code
 - `value`: the attribute value
 - `locale`: the locale code for which the value is assigned (optional)